 To view our priority health needs and approved implementation strategies for the Marin-Sonoma service area: MSA 2018 Health needs with Implementation Strategies

-NOTE: The 2019 request for grant proposals is now closed.
-The RFP will open again next January 2020 with the new community health needs assessment results.
+The 2019 request for grant proposals is now closed.
+The RFP will open again in early 2020 with the new community health needs assessment results.

 Please contact us for more information or to be added to the LOI announcement.